| Centrip Editorial Board

 Nishio Castle's Shachihoko

-In 2009, Miso Park opened a complex to miso.
-Visitors can tour the inside of the storehouse and see how miso ferments using large wooden vats and valuable materials.
+Miso Park opened in 2009 as a place for people to enjoy miso.
+Visitors can tour the inside of the storehouse and observe the large wooden vats and valuable materials used in the fermentation process of miso.

 Tours are available in the warehouse outside of working hours